-The Wall Street Mill is Joshua Tree’s most intact remaining historic gold stamp mill.
+The Wall Street Mill is Joshua Tree National Park’s most intact remaining historic gold stamp mill.
 Finding a stamp mill like this is rare these days.
 I’m thankful the NPS has preserved it.

 Owned and operated by renowned prospector and rancher Bill Keys, this two-stamp mill was a custom gold mill.
 Meaning that he processed gold ore in batches for local mines in the area and took a small percentage from the returns.
 There was never a mine here.